gradualgames/ggvm/README.md

 familiar with Android already, you might not have much trouble getting this to work without help from this file.

-# Building a game for iOS
+# Building a Game for iOS

 NOTE: As of the first writing of this document, iOS builds are highly experimental.
 I have seen them run in a simulator, and